splashdust/bevy_voxel_world/README.md

 The config struct does two things:

-- It supplies the configuration value
+- It supplies the configuration values
 - Its type also acts as a world instance identifier.
 This means that you can create multiple worlds by adding multiple instances of the plugin as long as each instance has a unique configuration struct.
+[Here's an example of two worlds using different materials](https://github.com/splashdust/bevy_voxel_world/blob/main/examples/multiple_worlds.rs)

 ## Accessing the world